 At your doorstep await unforgettable wilderness adventures, in untouched desert backcountry where mountains soar 10,000 feet over huge dry lakes.

-The Sea of Cortez offers kayaking, windsurfing, boating, fishing, and more.
+The Sea of Cortez (also known as the Mar de Cortés and Vermilion Sea) offers kayaking, windsurfing, boating, fishing, and more.

 And after sunset, clear air and virtually no ambient light ensure the finest skies left on this planet.

 All just a 5 1/2-hour drive from Los Angeles...4 hours from San Diego.

 > Mapping for Mexico is a bit difficult.
 You can enter "San Felipe, Baja California, Mexico" in the most popular mapping program, zoom out till you see El Dorado Ranch and Playa Hawaii north of San Felipe.
 Our home is on the beach in this area.

 > Biologically speaking the Sea of Cortez is the richest body of water on the planet.
 This diverse sea supports more than 900 varieties of fish, and more than 2,000 species of marine invertebrates.